Information in AdS/QCD: mass spectroscopy of isovector mesons: Concluding remarks and perspectives

 Another important feature of this method is the configurational stability of the isovector meson resonances.
 Tables \ref{scalarmasses5} -- \ref{scalarmasses8} respectively display the DCE of the $\Upupsilon$, the $\psi$, the $\omega$, and the $\phi$ isovector meson families.
 Besides, from the paragraph that precedes Table \ref{scalarmasses20} up to the end of Sec. \ref{sec2}, the values of the DCE of higher excitation level resonances are shown monotonically to increase as a function of their excitation level.
 This implies a configurational instability for higher excitation level resonances, irrespectively of the isovector meson family.
 It also corroborates the fact that lower excitation level resonances have been already detected in experiments \cite{pdg}, as they are more dominant for the higher excitation level ones.
 Equivalently, given any fixed family among the $\Upupsilon$, the $\psi$, the $\omega$, and the $\phi$ isovector ones, the less massive the meson state, the less unstable they are, under the prism of DCE tools.
+The extrapolation of the mass spectra of isovector meson higher excitations can be formally implemented for an arbitrary excitation number $n$ with good accuracy.
+However, Tables \ref{scalarmasses10} -- \ref{scalarmasses40} consider three excitation numbers beyond the experimental data, in each one of the four isovector meson families.
+Beyond that, further states are not explored, since they are configurationally very unstable, with high values of DCE.
+As such, they are unlikely to be experimentally detected, at least with proposed experiments that have been currently run.